intuition-dev/mbToolBelt/custel/custel1/readme.md

 - When you have SEO, main parts of page can't be components.
 And in general, it is easier to read the code if the main part of page/screen is 'regular'.
 - You can use components with late loading interactive parts that are enactments to the main point of the page screen.
 If they are no interactive enactments, then you can use other ways to manage your code (eg. Pug)

+## Front end architecture

+Using CE is the standard defualt.
+You may want to implent the Alpinejs directives and properties as needed.
+And then maybe write some componets like Elix - but a bit larger.

+Writing a standard Custom Element is easy.
+But thinking of what would be a useful one is hard.
+One way is to look at popular jQuery plugins that are heavily used - and see if you can rewrite one.